 *Note: The primary care concentrations in the Master’s major are highly competitive.
 Additional admission requirements and a higher GPA may be required for these concentrations.
 During the semester that the student is completing the undergraduate nursing transition courses, the student will meet with an advisor to review all requirements to complete the transition into the graduate major.

 CURRICULUM REQUIREMENTS

-The M.S. degree program in Nursing requires completion of the credit hours required by the concentration.
+The MS degree program in Nursing requires completion of the credit hours required for the major and the concentration.
 Sequencing of courses is particularly important and academic advisors work with students to design both full-time and part-time program plans in the specialty areas.

-Core Requirement - 3 credit hours
+Core Requirement for all MS Majors (NUR, NAS, NBM - 12 credit hours

 NGR6803 Research and Evidence-Based Practice 3

+NGR6638 Health Promotion, Clinical Prevention, & Population Health 3

+NGR6733 Organiz & Sys Lead & Qlty Improve for Adv.
+Practice Nursing 3

+NGR6893 Systems and Populations in Healthcare 3

-Advanced Nursing Core: Nurse Practitioner (Acute, Adult-Gerontology, Family & Pediatric) – 24 credit hours
+Advanced Nursing Core: Nurse Practitioner (Acute, Adult-Gerontology, Family & Pediatric) – 15 credit hours